fossabot/Rokon/.github/BUILDING.md

 > You cannot build the application on Debian Stable, Ubuntu 22.04, PopOS, Linux Mint  or older distributions due to packages being too old in the software repositories.
 This applies to RHEL, OpenSUSE Leap, Mageia,and CentOS as well.
 You will need to use a newer distribution like Fedora, Ubuntu 24.04, Linux Mint 22, or OpenSUSE Tumbleweed/Slowroll.

-> If you don't wnat to use a newer distribution, you can use a containerized build and runtime environment.
+> If you don't want to use a newer distribution, you can use a containerized build and runtime environment.
 This gets around your ancient software repositories.
 For this, you'll need [Distrobox](https://wiki.archlinux.org/title/Distrobox) (container) and choose the Fedora 40 image and then follow the instructions for Fedora.

 > If you don't want to use Distrobox, you can always use our prebuilt AppImage which works on old and new distributions.
 Or our Snap package or Flatpak package.